fredfeng/CS292C/projects/proj1/README.md

 ### 2.7 Examples

 Example Difny programs can be found in the [test/public](./test/public/) directory.
-Note that any Difny program is a valid Dafny program.
+Note that any Difny program is a valid Dafny program, so you can use the Dafny verifier to run them (or any of the custom benchmarks you write).